Associate to Bachelor’s: A Shorter Path to Nursing

 As a single mom to twin three-year-old girls and a new homeowner, Alyssa, now 27, needed a program that was flexible enough to allow her to achieve a healthy school-life balance as well as one that would enable her to enter the nursing profession in as little time as possible.

-She ultimately chose to take advantage of the Associate-to-Bachelor’s (ATB) program after enrolling in the Registered Nursing (RN) program at Carroll Community College.
+She ultimately chose to take advantage of the Associate to Bachelor’s Nursing Program program after enrolling in the Registered Nursing (RN) program at Carroll.

 Nurturing Future Nurses